JNPRAutomate/ansible-junos-evpn-vxlan/roles/overlay-evpn-qfx-l3/README.md

         asn: 				  # Local AS to build control plane of EVPN
     neighbors: 				# List of IP address to configure BGP sessions.
 Must be RR if you are on leaves and must be leaves if you are on MXs.
 In any case, it must be loopback of devices
     rr_bgp: 				      # List of all route reflector -- ONLY for MXs / not supported for leaves
-    local_ip:             # Last digit of the IP address used to generate local IP in each VNI
     tenants:
       <tenant_A_name>:
         lo0_ip:           # Loopback IP per tenant's VRF